 - (c) under their responsibility by delegation to entities to which tasks have been delegated according to Article 35(2); - (d) by application to the competent judicial authorities. - 3.
-In order to carry out their tasks under this Regulation, the competent authorities shall, in conformity with national law, have the power in their supervisory capacity to: - (a) access any document, related to the statutory audit or other documents held by statutory auditors or audit firms, in any form relevant to the carrying out of their tasks and to receive or take a copy thereof; - (b) demand information from any person and if necessary to summon and question a person with a view to obtaining information; - (c) carry out on-site inspections with or without announcement; - (d) require records of telephone and data traffic related to the statutory audit or other documents held by statutory auditors and audit firms; - (e) refer matters for criminal prosecution; - (f) request experts to carry out verifications or investigations; - (g) take the administrative measures and sanctions referred to in Article 30 of Directive 2006/43/EC.
+In order to carry out their tasks under this Regulation, the competent authorities shall, in conformity with national law, have the power in their supervisory capacity to: - (a) access any document, related to the statutory audit or other documents held by statutory auditors or audit firms, in any form relevant to the carrying out of their tasks and to receive or take a copy thereof; - (b) demand information from any person and if necessary to summon and question a person with a view to obtaining information; - (c) carry out on-site inspections with or without announcement; - (d) [...] - (e) refer matters for criminal prosecution; - (f) request experts to carry out verifications or investigations; - (g) take the administrative measures and sanctions referred to in Article 30B of Directive 2006/43/EC.